-2018 was a tough year for social media marketing.
-In September we learned of a massive Facebook data breach, exposing the accounts of over 50 million users.
+It’s been a tough time for social media marketing in the recent past.
+We’ve seen a massive Facebook data breach, exposing the accounts of over 50 million users.
 The ramifications of that breach are still not fully understood, but the news spread, ironically, around Facebook like wildfire.
 Twitter spent its summer hitting the delete button, deleting tens of millions of locked, fake and otherwise ingenuous accounts.
 YouTube is also cracking down on fake news, telling its subscribers it’s working hard to stop the spread of misinformation and sending trusted news organizations up to the top of search results.
 Instagram ran its own version of The Purge last year, deleting accounts who use apps that produce fake follows, likes and comments that violate its policies.
 Facebook is cracking down on fake accounts too, working feverishly to delete those accounts that may be spoofing one of your friends or pretending to be a handsome, single, man in an exotic location with a puppy and a fancy house in his cover photo in order to scam you.

 Meanwhile, we all probably have friends happily posting well-known scams and hoaxes into their status updates, thinking, somehow, that they are changing the way the Facebook algorithm works.
 Plenty of folks know these are hoaxes, but a recent study shows that people over 65 years old are most likely to fall for, and share, fake news stories, and hoaxes.
 So yes, as the demographics of many of these platforms skew older, hoaxes are still a constant issue.